khushi706-g/parametric-curve-fitting/README.md

 \right)
 $$

-The optimization process attempts to minimize this loss.
+The objective is to find the parameter values that minimize this error.

-A smaller value of $L$ indicates a closer match between the generated curve and the supplied data.
+A smaller L1 distance indicates a closer match between the expected and predicted curves.

 ---

 # Parameter Optimization

-The unknown parameters are optimized subject to the assignment constraints.
+The unknown parameters are estimated within the constraints specified in the assignment:

-The search space is:

 $$
-0<\theta<50^\circ
+0^\circ < \theta < 50^\circ
 $$

 $$
--0.05<M<0.05
+-0.05 < M < 0.05
 $$

 $$
-0<X<100
+0 < X < 100
 $$

+A nonlinear optimization approach is used to search for the parameter combination that minimizes the L1 error.

-The implementation uses **Differential Evolution** from SciPy:
+The implementation uses **Differential Evolution** from SciPy for the parameter search.

 ```python
 from scipy.optimize import differential_evolution
 ```

-Differential Evolution performs a global search over the parameter space and is suitable for this nonlinear curve-fitting problem.
+Differential Evolution performs a global search over the allowed parameter space and is suitable for this nonlinear parametric curve.

-The optimization objective is the L1 loss defined above.

 ---

 # Results

-The parameters estimated from the supplied dataset are:
+The estimated parameters obtained from the supplied dataset are:

 | Parameter | Estimated Value |
 | :-------: | --------------: |